sourcery-ai-bot/Jaaag-one/README.md

 * Please don't judge the code within this repository too harshly, I'm only a beginner. 😅

 * The current code in this repository hasn't been touched in a week and clearly isn't well documented.
-I will update that in a few days as currently I'm busy with trying to intergrate an external database, [MongoDB](https://www.mongodb.com) to be exact, to allow for more complex commands and features.
+I will update that in a few days time as currently I'm busy with trying to intergrate an external database, [MongoDB](https://www.mongodb.com) to be exact, to allow for more complex commands and features.